swcarpentry/r-novice-inflammation/episodes/06-best-practices-R.md

 ~~~
 interim_object <- data.frame(rep(1:100,10),rep(101:200,10),rep(201:300,10)) # Sample dataset of 1000 rows
 object.size(interim_object) # Reports the memory size allocated to the object
-rm(interim_object) # Removes only the object itself and not necessarily the memory alloted to it
+rm(interim_object) # Removes only the object itself and not necessarily the memory allotted to it
 gc() # Force R to release memory it is no longer using
 ls()  # Lists all the objects in your current workspace
 rm(list = ls()) # If you want to delete all the objects in the workspace and start with a clean slate